Distracted Driving is Still a Huge ProblemSep. 7, 2022

-We have spoken in the past about how Minnesota tried to pass a "hands-free" cell phone bill that would prevent anyone who is operating a vehicle from accessing their phones or other electronic devices without the use of a "hands-free" adaptor such as Bluetooth.
-Even if this bill never passes through the Minnesota state legislature, it goes without saying that we should all remain diligent about avoiding being distracted while driving.
+We have spoken in the past about how Minnesota has passed a "hands-free" cell phone bill that would prevent anyone who is operating a vehicle from accessing their phones or other electronic devices without the use of a "hands-free" adaptor such as Bluetooth.
+It goes without saying that we should all remain diligent about avoiding being distracted while driving.
 Distracted driving not only puts yourself and passengers at risk, but also everyone around you.
 According to the National Safety Council, texting while driving has led to 1.6 million crashes each year.

 Multitasking is the Core Problem